-Senate, House reach deal on long-awaited farm bill
+Farm-bill deal scraps new work requirements for food stamps

-WASHINGTON (AP) — House and Senate negotiators have reached a deal on the multibillion-dollar farm bill after months of contentious talks.
+WASHINGTON (AP) — A bipartisan deal on the multi-billion dollar farm bill would scrap new work requirements for some older food stamp recipients — rejecting a plan backed by House Republicans and President Donald Trump.

-The tentative deal scraps a plan backed by House Republicans and President Donald Trump that would have added new work requirements for some food stamp recipients.
-Lawmakers expect to vote on the bill next week.
+Lawmakers expect to vote next week on the tentative deal, announced Thursday by House and Senate negotiators.

-Democrats and many Senate Republicans opposed the work requirements, the biggest stumbling block holding up an agreement.
-The impasse threatened to scuttle a bipartisan bill that sets federal agricultural and food policy for five years and provides more than $400 billion in farm subsidies, conservation programs and food aid for the poor.
+Democrats and many Senate Republicans opposed the work requirements, which became the biggest stumbling block to an agreement on the farm bill.
+The legislation sets federal agricultural and food policy for five years and provides more than $400 billion in farm subsidies, conservation programs and food aid for the poor.

-In a statement Thursday, House and Senate agriculture committee leaders say they have reached agreement but are working to finalize the bill’s language and costs.
+In a statement Thursday, House and Senate agriculture committee leaders from both parties said they had reached an agreement in principle but were working to finalize the bill’s language and costs.

 Most Read Business Stories